SSH_CONFIG(5) BSD File Formats Manual SSH_CONFIG(5)

 rated.
 If the specified value begins with a `+' character, then

-the specified algorithms will be appended to the default set
+the specified algorithms will be appended to the built-in default

 The algorithms that contain "-etm" calculate the MAC after